agnieszkaguszta/MrHenio/README.md

-Welcome in my first game " MRHENIO " created with Kaboomjs.
+Welcome in my first game " MRHENIO " created with Kaboom.js.

 Goal: Collect as many coins as you can, avoid bugs! :D